 Getting Started

-We recommend using the basic equal width columns, but if you are interested in playing with varied width column layouts, these can be selected from the drop down under Advanced Layouts.
+We recommend using the basic equal width columns, but if you’re interested in playing with varied width column layouts, these can be selected from the drop down under Advanced Layouts.

-Because we are dealing with content that uses floats to organize your column content, we recommend adding a clearfix before and after column content to avoid the effects of floats on other page content.
-As the name indicates the clearfix shortcode clears the effects of a float outside of it.
+You should add a clearfix before and after your column content so the floats don’t affect other page content.
+As the name indicates, the clearfix shortcode clears the effects of a float outside of it.

 [clearfix]